sws-archived/drupal-caravan/README.md

-# Drupal Caravan
+# Drupal Caravan (deprecated)
-Sites 2.0 CI/CD toolbox.
+Pieces have been moved to separate repositories for further development.

 ##### Version: 8.x-1.x